lachlandeer/lachlandeer.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Assistant Professor in the Marketing Group at Tilburg University.
+I am an Assistant Professor (Lecturer in Australian)in the Management and Marketing Group at the University of Melbourne.

 My research develops quantitative models that guide managerial decision-making and inform public policy in the following areas: